gungoronline/Photto/README.md

 # Photto
-Project by @serifgungor and Generated in 26.07.2019.
+- Project by @serifgungor and Generated in 26.07.2019.
-Photto is a ImageCaching and ImageShow Library
+- Photto is a Image Caching and ImageShow Library for Android Projects.

 - FROM URL